Lords of Chaos (film): Historical accuracy

 Åkerlund described the film as "about truth and lies".
 In an interview for Dazed, it was reported that Åkerlund consulted "original band merch ... was granted access to key police reports as well as detailed photos of Euronymous's record store Helvete, and the house the band camped out in. ... Åkerlund even used real locations for exterior shots of, among others, Euronymous's flat and a rebuilt church that Vikernes burnt down in Holmenkollen."

 Culkin said that he prepared for his role by consulting several associates of Euronymous: "They almost always compared him to a mythological creature: one person said he was kind of like a gnome and another said he was like an evil elf.
-Because he was small dude but confident in himself and he has this clan around him, people really embellished and lionised him."
+Because he was [a] small dude but confident in himself and he has this clan around him, people really embellished and lionised him."

 In one scene from the film, Dead anachronistically declares, "We are Lords of Chaos."
 The name actually originates from the unrelated American criminal group whose name was adopted for the book Lords of Chaos.
 The book's scope was not focused solely on the Norwegian black metal scene.

 Jack Kilmer's performance as the band's frontman Dead has received praise for being the most accurate portrayal in the film, with the exception of one scene where he has a cat hanging from his room.
 The real Dead never killed any cats but did chase them off for fun.
-Some criticisms were made that the Live in Jessheim scene jumps to Dead's suicide, given a whole year had passed in between both events and Dead and Euronymous' subsequent falling out and animosity was never portrayed apart from one scene in which Euronymous mockingly waves a shotgun in front of Dead and suggests he shoots himself.
+Some criticisms were made that the Live in Jessheim scene jumps to Dead's suicide, given a whole year had passed between both events and Dead and Euronymous' subsequent falling out and animosity was never portrayed apart from one scene in which Euronymous mockingly waves a shotgun in front of Dead and suggests he shoots himself.
 The time Varg claims Dead stabbed Euronymous was never portrayed in the film.

+It is also suggested throughout the film that Dead and Euronymous had a close friendship, when in fact Dead was much closer to Necrobutcher.